doddatpivotal/winterfell-aws-concourse-setup/Readme.md

 >Example ./scripts/create-bosh.sh asdfasdfasdf adsfasdfasdfadf

-1. Setup alias and update the cloud config
+1. Setup bosh alias and deploy updated cloud config to bosh director

 >NOTE!!!!!!!
-Make use you update the cloud.yml file with your subnet in AWS
+Make use you update the bosh/cloud-config.yml file with your subnet in AWS

 ```bash
 ./scripts/configure-bosh.sh